Toyota Tacoma: Safety and structural integrity

-Third generation (N300; 2015)
+Third generation (N240/N260/N300/N310/N320/N330; 2015)

 The new Tacoma was officially unveiled at the January 2015 North American International Auto Show, with sales in the United States beginning on September 10, 2015.
-Dimensionally and mechanically, the N300 Tacoma is similar to the preceding generation.
+Dimensionally and mechanically, the third generation Tacoma is similar to the preceding generation.
+While the four-cylinder models retained their N240/260 series codes, the V6 variants were reassigned to the new N300 series.

 Styling

 The truck features a revised exterior design inspired by the 2014 model year 4Runner SUV and Tundra pickup.
 Changes include a larger grille, new projector-beam headlamps, and a redesigned tailgate and bed with an integrated spoiler and debossed Tacoma logo.

 The N300 Tacoma is available in Access Cab and Double Cab configurations, offering long or short bed sizes.
 The Regular Cab model was discontinued for the new generation.
 The Access Cab comes with a single bed option measuring 73.7 in, while the Double Cab has a standard bed length of 60.5 in, with the 73.7 in bed available as an option.

 For the interior of the Tacoma, Toyota incorporated a handlebar theme and introduced a larger touchscreen display and a new instrument panel.
 The previous generation's hard plastics were replaced with soft-touch materials, and a leather option was introduced.
 Toyota improved sound insulation with an acoustic windshield, better insulated doors, and additional weather stripping to reduce road and wind noise.
 Dual climate control was introduced for the first time in the Tacoma.

 Unlike the second-generation models, the 2016 and 2017 Tacoma steering wheel controls had reduced functionality, limiting convenience when browsing phone contacts or selecting songs.
 The steering wheel D-pad controls were no longer linked to the Entune system for browsing and selecting contacts or scrolling through music lists.
 Instead, drivers had to rely on voice controls or use the center console display's capacitive touchscreen.
 These limitations were removed starting with the 2018 model year.